MontiCore/monticore/docs/BestPractices-Testing.md

     assertEquals("List", ast.getName());
     ASTTypeArguments ta = ast.getTypeArguments();
     assertEquals("Theo", ta.getType(0).getName());
-    // MCAssertions.assertNoFindings(); is implicitly called due to @TestWithMCLanguage }
+    // due to @TestWithMCLanguage, we check after each test that no (unchecked) findings are present }

   @Test